 What Are Dental Implants?

 Dental implants replace missing teeth or teeth that are decaying, have cracks and cannot be restored.
 With an implant crown, dental implants create a stronger replacement tooth because both the tooth and the tooth’s root are replaced.
 Dental implants can last a lifetime and are more durable than other tooth replacement options.
-This is a great option for one or several missing teeth and they can be placed in the upper or lower jaws to strengthen your smile.
+This is a great option for one or several missing teeth and they can be placed in the upper or lower jaws to strengthen your smile at our St. Helens, OR office.

 Who Is A Good Candidate for Dental Implants?